 Reaching out to online communities or searching for resources are some ways to help you develop your own personal “toolbox” for helping your loved one.
 The Ehlers-Danlos Society has information you can read about being a caretaker and how to help someone with EDS and yourself.

-One of the most important things you can do is to develop your own listening skills and work on mutual, two-way communication.
+Work on developing your own listening skills and mutual, two-way communication.
 You need to develop patience as both you and your EDSer learn and experience life with EDS.
-Counseling on how to best communicate has proven a valuable resource for many.
+Counseling on how to best communicate is a valuable resource for many.
 Be willing to accept your own feelings and emotions too.
 Your feelings are not invalidated as a caretaker either, and accepting this will help both you and your EDSer.

 Above all, remember that your loved one is more than their illness.
 There’s more to life than Ehlers-Danlos Syndrome.